sugarlabs/edit-fonts-activity/README.md

     jekyll serve  --incremental

+If there are any errors with the Jeykll configuration, templates, etc, then you will read about them in the output.

 Then visit <http://127.0.0.1:4000/font-editor-activity/> and each time you save a file in the repo, the site will be rebuilt and you can hit refresh to see the results.

 ### Live Editing